ReDI-School/html-css-berlin-2020-fall/lesson24/index.md

 For the child Element:

-- We add the property `grid-column-start: 2;`, this means the element will __start__ from the beginning of second column.
+- We add the property `grid-column-start: 2;`, this means the element will __start__ from the beginning of the second column.
 - We add the property `grid-column-end: 3;`, this means the element will __end__ before the third column.